 The R&D tax credit is intended to incentivize companies to invest in innovation and technological investments so the U.S. can remain at the forefront of these advancements.
 Two-thirds of U.S. states also offer tax credits for R&D activities.
 The credit, which is designed to reimburse companies that develop new products, processes, or inventions, offers a percentage back to the company for qualified research activities and qualified research expenses.
 These savings can offset wages and salaries paid for qualified activities.
 A firm does not need to be large to qualify.

-Many architects and designers are either unaware of the applicability of R&D tax credits to their firms or struggle to understand how the credit applies, if their projects or activities qualify, why they qualify, and how much the credit might be.
+Many architects and designers are either unaware of the applicability of R&D tax credits for architects and their firms or struggle to understand how the credit applies, if their projects or activities qualify, why they qualify, and how much the credit might be.

 - Examples of qualifying activities include: